top of page

 • Failure to include a social care assessment

-Failure to secure EHCP provisions or adhere to statutory time frames in Education and Health and Care Needs Assessments cannot be considered by a Tribunal but can be challenged through Judicial Review.
+Failure to secure EHCP provisions or adhere to statutory time frames in Education, Health and Care Needs Assessments cannot be considered by a Tribunal but can be challenged through The LA's formal complaints process, The Local Government and Social Care Ombudsman or Judicial Review.

-If you would like the procedural rules in full, see here;
+For SENDIST procedural rules in full, see here:

 Tell me about the hearing.

-Tribunals are not unnecessarily formal, but do expect attendees to follow the procedural and Tribunal rules.
-These include being appropriately dressed, not eating or drinking anything other than water during the hearing and being respectful to all concerned.
+Tribunals are not unnecessarily formal, but attendees are expected to follow the procedural and Tribunal rules.
+These include being appropriately dressed, not eating or drinking anything other than water during the hearing, and being respectful to all concerned.

 You must not record any part of the hearing; SENDIST themselves now records hearings to assist with the final decision-making.

-Tribunal hearings are less formal than Court hearings and are being heard online using encrypted software at the time of writing.
-This helpful video (also available with BSL) will help ease any anxiety you may have surrounding what to expect and take you through;
+Tribunal hearings are less formal than court hearings.
+They are currently being heard online using encrypted software at the time of writing.
+This helpful video (also available with BSL) will help ease any anxiety you may have surrounding what to expect and take you through:

 • How to prepare for the hearing